Computer-Aided Chemical Biology

 A cryptic hydrophobic pocket in the polo-box domain of the polo-like kinase PLK1 regulates substrate recognition and mitotic chromosome segregation

-Pooja Sharma, Robert Mahen, Maxim Rossmann, Jamie E. Stokes, Bryn Hardwick, David J. Huggins, Amy Emery, Dominique L. Kunciw, Marko Hyvönen, David R. Spring, Grahame J. McKenzie & Ashok R. Venkitaraman
+Pooja Sharma, Robert Mahen, Maxim Rossmann, Jamie E. Stokes, Bryn Hardwick, David J. Huggins, Amy Emery, Dominique L. Kunciw, Marko Hyvönen, David R. Spring, Grahame J. McKenzie and Ashok R. Venkitaraman